bc-discord/bc-discord.github.io/pages/balisong/surface_treatments/surface_treatments.md

 ---
 A <ins>coating</ins> is an encompassing material that is imparted onto the surface of the metal.

 - DLC (diamond-like carbon): Completely black coating applied to both handle and blade material.
 The most common way to get a shiny finish and a black coating for balisongs.
+Retains the underlying texture of the material.
     - Not possible for an individual to perform.
 Only a handful of companies provide this process; they only take batches.
 You can find people that pool together individual orders to make the submission to the company worthwhile.
 - PVD (physical vapor deposition):
 - Cerakote: